yellowdog/python-examples/README.md

 ### Resource Matching

+Resources match on resource names rather than on YellowDog IDs.
+This is done to allow the `yd-create` and `yd-remove` commands to be stateless.

-**Caution**: When updating or removing resources, resource matching is done using the **name** of the resource alone -- i.e., the system-generated `ydid` IDs are not used.
-This means that a resource could have been removed/replaced in Platform by some other means, and the resource specifications would still match it.
+However, this means that **caution is required** when updating or removing resources, resource matching is done using **only** the **name** of the resource -- i.e., the system-generated `ydid` IDs are not used.
+This means that a resource with a given name could have been removed and replaced in Platform by some other means, and the resource specifications would still match it.

 ## Resource Specification Definitions